spypunk/sponge/README.md

 # sponge
+## What is it?
-sponge is a command line website links crawler and downloader.
+Sponge is a website crawler and links downloader command line tool.
-## How to build and run it ?
+## How to build and run it?
 You will need a Java JDK 8+ and maven 3+.
 ~~~
 mvn clean package assembly:single